-Each depth observation takes 4 bytes.
+Each depth observation takes 5 bytes.
 The first time is taken when the valve is opened to leave the surface.
 The next two times are when the float passes 50m and 100m.
 After 100 m, pressures are logged every 30 minutes.
 Typically we allow for 500 (Falin) minutes for the SOLOII to fall 1000 meters so there will be about 16 more measurements.
-The last record is at the 500 minute mark.
+The last record should be recorded when the float begins its park phase.